stefanbo92/A3C-Continuous/README.md

 # A3C Continuous Reinforcement Learning
 Tensorflow implementation of the asynchronous advantage actor-critic (A3C) reinforcement learning algorithm [(paper)](https://arxiv.org/pdf/1602.01783.pdf) for continuous action space.
-Code is mostly based on the code of Morvan Zhou [(github)](https://github.com/MorvanZhou/Reinforcement-learning-with-tensorflow).
+Code is mostly based on Morvan Zhou [(github)](https://github.com/MorvanZhou/Reinforcement-learning-with-tensorflow).

 ## Components
 * ACNet: This class contains the actor-critic neural network that estimates an action given a certain state and a value for each state.
 For continuous action states the action is given as an expected value mu and variance sigma.